A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Introduction

 \subsubsection{Fast algorithms for scientific computation}

 In the realm of physical sciences, it is important to develop fast and efficient algorithms to handle complex systems while keeping a high accuracy.
 For example, Jin et al.~\cite{jin2020random} proposed the Random Batch Methods (RBM), which splits particles in a physical system into several batches at each time to reduce the computational cost from $O(N^2)$ to $O(N)$, where $N$ is the number of particles.
 In machine learning, stochastic gradient descent (SGD)~\cite{amari1993backpropagation,bottou2010large,hardt2016train} takes a random sample of the entire dataset in each iteration to compute the gradient and update model parameters.
 Similar to SGD, stochastic coordinate descent~\cite{liu2015asynchronous,liu2014asynchronous} randomly samples some of the coordinates to update at each time step.
-In addition, randomized algorithms have been widely applied to fast matrix factorizations~\cite{drineas2006fast,halko2011finding,martinsson2011randomized} and Bayesian inference~\cite{welling2011bayesian,ma2015complete}.
+In addition, randomized algorithms have been widely applied to fast matrix factorizations~\cite{drineas2006fast,halko2011finding,martinsson2011randomized} and Bayesian inference~\cite{welling2011bayesian,ma2015complete}, etc. In spirit, our work is similar to RBM; however, instead of taking a random batch of particles for the evolution of the dynamics, we use a stochastic approach to select a random batch of particles at each step for discovering the physical laws, i.e., solving an optimization problem.